• Skip to primary navigation

 Beef Stew without Wine

-This beef stew without wine is loaded with tender cubes of beef, potatoes, carrots, onion, and celery bathing in a luxurious seasoned broth.
+This classic beef stew without wine is loaded with tender cubes of beef, potatoes, carrots, onion, and celery bathing in a luxurious seasoned broth.

-5 from 1 vote
+5 from 2 votes

 Print Pin Rate Save Saved